 Buying a home is a huge undertaking.
 In fact, it might be one of the biggest things that you do in your life.
 I know that years ago when I bought my first home, I was amazed at everything that I had to do to get a loan and finally get into the house.
 It can all be a little overwhelming.

 The fact is that the financial journey to owning a new home can take anywhere from months to years depending on where you are in life, your finances and many other factors.
-For me, my first home was a starter home because I knew that I would eventually buy another home when I got married.
+For me, my first home was a starter home because I knew that I would eventually buy another home in LA when I got married.
 But even my starter home took me 4 months to buy from start to finish.

 One of the first things that you should do when considering buying a new home is to figure out how much home you can afford.
 My father is a realtor so I was very happy to have his help.
 He told me to look for homes that were no more than 2.5 times my salary.
 Since I wanted to not spend that much, I stuck with just 2 times my salary plus a 20% down payment so I wouldn't need mortgage insurance.